Nearest Neighbor Control For Practical Stabilization of Passive Nonlinear Systems: Preliminaries and Problem Formulation

 In our problem formulation, both the construction of a discrete set $\mathcal U$, as well as the design of the stabilizing map $\phi$ constitute our control problem.
 Compared to the numerous works in the literature on quantized control, our job in solving POS-LC problem is facilitated under the passivity structure, along with the appropriate observability notion.
-In particular, for the first of results, we will work under the following basic assumption for solving POS-LC: \begin{enumerate} \item[(A0)] The system $\Sigma$ in \eqref{systems_eq} is passive with a proper storage function $H$ and, the corresponding autonomous system~\eqref{autonomous_systems_eq} is large-time initial-state norm-observable for some $\tau >0$ and $\gamma \in \mathcal K_\infty$. \end{enumerate}
+In particular, for the first of results, we will work under the following basic assumption for solving POS-LC: \begin{enumerate} \item[(A0)] The system $\Sigma$ in \eqref{systems_eq} is passive with a proper {\startmodif and positive definite} storage function $H$ and, the corresponding autonomous system~\eqref{autonomous_systems_eq} is large-time initial-state norm-observable for some $\tau >0$ and $\gamma \in \mathcal K_\infty$. \end{enumerate} {\AT \begin{rem}\normalfont In (A0), we require the storage function to be positive definite.
+In general, passivity of system~\eqref{systems_eq} only implies the existence of a positive semidefinite storage function.
+However, if we add zero-state-observability condition, then the resulting storage function is positive definite \cite[Lemma~1]{HillMoyl76}.
+In our setup, inequality \eqref{eq:estAutxy} implies such an observability notion. \end{rem} }